Thursday, March 14, 2024

 Ancient civilizations across the globe often worshipped the sun and the moon due to their fundamental roles in sustaining life and shaping the natural world.
 The sun, with its warmth and light, was seen as the source of life, energy, and fertility.
 It provided warmth for crops to grow, governed the seasons, and illuminated the world, making it a symbol of power, vitality, and divine presence.

 Similarly, the moon, with its cycles of waxing and waning, was associated with rhythms of time, fertility, and the tides.
 Its gentle glow in the night sky guided travelers, regulated agricultural calendars, and inspired awe and wonder.
-Moreover, the moon's luminousity connection to androgen gods, and the feminine aspect of creation led to its association with fertility goddesses and cycles of birth and rebirth.
+Moreover, the moon's luminousity connection to androgen gods, and the feminine aspect of creation led to its association with and cycles of birth and rebirth.

 Adlao and Bulan of Bicol